Bayesian Inference for Epidemic Final Size Datasets with Hidden Underlying Household Structure: Supplementary plots

 \subsection{Synthetic data generation}

-In order to validate our method, we generated synthetic high-information datasets with known parameters.
-We try to re-estimate $\beta$ (with $\eta$ known and fixed) from the corresponding low-information dataset.
-Each of these datasets had $N=1000$ households with sizes sampled from a given household size distribution.
-We used two household distributions, one informed by the 2023 UK Labour Force Survey (LFS) \cite{ons_families_2024} and another one constructed to be an extreme example in which most of the households are either of the smallest or largest possible size, i.e.\ 2 or 6 (Figure \ref{fig: hh size distributions}).
+In order to validate our method, we generated synthetic high-information datasets with known parameters, and attempted to re-estimate $\beta$ (with $\eta$ known and fixed) from the corresponding low-information dataset.
+To assess the impact of sample size on fitting behaviour we generated datasets with $N=100$ and $N=1000$ households, with sizes sampled from a given household size distribution.
+We carried out this process with two household distributions, one informed by the 2023 UK Labour Force Survey (LFS) \cite{ons_families_2024} and another one constructed to be an extreme example in which most of the households are either of the smallest or largest possible size, i.e.\ 2 or 6 (``split'' distribution) (Figure \ref{fig: hh size distributions}).
 In both cases, the maximum number of contacts is $m=5$.
 For details of these distributions see Appendix \ref{appendix: hh size dist}.
 The final sizes of each outbreak are then sampled from the probabilities in Equation \eqref{eq: ball}.